 You don’t have to have exact numbers yet, but if your gut tells you “I’d always be on a financial tightrope here,” that’s important to listen to now, not later.

-Portugal works best for people who can think in seasons and years, not weeks.
+Portugal works best if you can think in seasons and years, not weeks.

 Consider: